Tadukoo/TadukooPerms/README.md

 --------------------------
 Make an Enum for valid things to type in commands/checking files for worlds and ranks?

-Make it  so /tperm setrank can use the player name to change ranks rather than going through the UUID. (this way offline players can be changed).

 /tperm world < create|remove > <world>
 * Creates or removes a world from the plugin.